TeamDev-IP/Chromium-Licences/.github/PULL_REQUEST_TEMPLATE.md

-In this changeset we upgrade Chromium to version <VERSION>.
+This changeset contains the licenses for third-party components in Chromium <VERSION>.

-Please review the modified Chromium licenses.
+Please review the modified licenses.